Dell-Networking/ansible-dellos-docs/README.md

 # ansible-dellos-docs

-Dell EMC Networking Ansible Documentation
+This repository contains the Dell EMC Networking Ansible documentation.

+(c) 2017 Dell Inc. or its subsidiaries.
+All Rights Reserved.